 - professional tutorial sessions and personal pastoral support

 - work experience opportunities and employability skills to prepare for higher education and the world of work, find out more on our Work Experience page

 - group tutorials including university and careers advice

 - enrichment activities every week

-Each 16-19 Study Programme either leads to the next level in the subject choice (a Level 2 Information Technology Study Programme will lead onto a Level 3 Information Technology Study programme which in turn leads to university or into employment).
-Employment after successfully completing either a Level 2 or a Level 3 Study Programme may also lead into employment and continuing as an apprentice at Hopwood Hall College.
+Each 16-19 Study Programme either leads to the next level in the subject choice (a Level 2 Sport Study Programme will lead onto a Level 3 Sport Study Programme) which in turn leads to university or into employment.
+Successfully completing either a Level 2 or a Level 3 Study Programme may also lead into employment or continuing as an apprentice at Hopwood Hall College.

 To discuss and understand the options and routes available for 16–19 year olds, please come along to one of our college campus open days.